Life in all its Fullness: John 10:10

 The School’s Values:

 The school’s values, which were selected by the school community, are distinctly Christian and drive the school’s vision.
 A value is defined as ‘a principle that guides our thinking and behaviour,’ therefore at South Bersted, we want to know the impact that our daily Collective Worships and values have on our pupils.
 At the end of each half term, pupils are encouraged to use the ‘head, heart and feet’ approach to reflect on the impact of the value.

-Below you can view the pupil evaluations for Creation, Koinonia and Justice.
+Below you can view the pupil evaluations for Creation, Justice, Koinonia, Friendship and Endurance:

 The school’s vision is promoted through collective worships with links to the school’s values, the teachings of Jesus and the Bible, and P4C.
 Collective Worships are led by staff, clergy, pupils and various visitors whose Christian backgrounds and life experiences link to the school’s vision and values.